ssimonoff/TriOS/ReadMe.txt

 The TriEx.cpp and TriEx.h sources contain extensions that are portable because they use the TriOS.cpp API and do not change between Windows and Linux.
-This includes functions to serialize and de-serialize binary data, which I usually use for saving application parameter files.
-There are also functions for copying disk files.
-There are also two FIFO APIs for handling communication between tasks, one of which is bullet proof without semaphore locking when used on single core Linux systems (though it is usually built with locking).
+These include functions to serialize and de-serialize binary data, which are usually used for saving application parameter files.
+There are functions for copying disk files.
+There are also FIFO APIs for handling communication between tasks, one of which is bullet proof without mutex locking when used on single core systems (though it is usually built with locking).
 There are also functions to handle CRC and Windows Registry I/O.

 The TriGL.cpp and TriGL.h sources contain a fairly complete bitmap-based graphics API.
-This is not a GUI which allows building windowed application.
+This is not a GUI to support building windowed applications.
-Instead it provides functions to read and write common image file formats like PNG and JPEG and provides an API to do fairly sophisticated image manipulations for bitmap-based images.
+Instead it provides functions to read and write common image file formats like PNG and JPEG, and provides an API to do fairly sophisticated image manipulations for bitmap-based images.
 Applications using this API typically use low level Windows calls to render bitmaps to the app's screen window.